Abida Parveen: Coke Studio appearances

 Parveen began performing on the internationally acclaimed Pakistani show Coke Studio in 2010.
-She sang three songs: "Ramooz-e-Ishq", "Nigah-e-Darwaishaan", and "Soz-e-Ishq" in episodes 1 (Reason), 3 (Conception), and 5 (Realization), respectively of season 3.
+She sang three songs: "Ramooz-e-Ishq", "Nigah-e-Darwaishaan", and "Soz-e-Ishq" in episodes 1 (reason), 3 (conception), and 5 (realisation), respectively of season 3.
 Parveen said she admired the programme because it offered a Dargahi environment.
 She commented:

-"This project which Rohail Hyatt has started is indeed great and I would like to be a part of it for a long time.
-The music that comes out of this project reaches both the heart and soul and it always compliments the lyrics without overriding the true message of the kalams.
+"This project, which Rohail Hyatt has started, is indeed great, and I would like to be a part of it for a long time.
+The music that comes out of this project reaches both the heart and the soul, and it always complements the lyrics without overriding the true message of the kalams.
 This platform builds on those messages of our Sufi elders."

-She was invited back in season 7 in 2014.
+She was invited back to season 7 in 2014.
 She sang "Mein Sufi Hoon" with Rais Khan and performed "dost" as a solo.
-She also performed "Chaap Tilak" (A popular Sufi poem by Sufi poet Amir Khusro) in a duet with Rahat Fateh Ali Khan.
+She also performed "Chaap Tilak" (a popular Sufi poem by Sufi poet Amir Khusro) in a duet with Rahat Fateh Ali Khan.